THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 ## Methods

 ### Task
 We train our models on a word recognition task.
-We first model a toy lexical system with only 2 levels, letters and words, with the wod level using up to 1000 one-hot coded words taken from the "Google 10,000 English" dataset (words ≥ 3 letters).
+We first model a toy lexical system with only 2 levels, letters and words, with the word level using up to 1000 one-hot coded words taken from the "Google 10,000 English" dataset (words ≥ 3 letters).
 A word is recognized if its unit is the most active after 50 time steps given its constituent letters (letter/position coding).

 We then consider a deeper model built from a resnet backbone that is capped with a gLIA network, and trained on a custom made dataset of visual words with inputs images of 32x64 pixels, where words appear at different locations.